Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

-It should be noted that in all the cases examined in our work, the spatial distribution of dark matter forms a core both in the initial and in the final configuration of the DAWD-to-DANS transition process (see Figure 5 and Table 2).
+It should be noted that in all the cases examined in our work, the spatial distribution of DM forms a core both in the initial and in the final configuration of the DAWD-to-DANS transition process (see Figure 5 and Table 2).
 For example in the case $m_\chi = 1\,\mathrm{GeV}$ and $y_\chi = 3 \times 10^{-2}$, we obtain $R^*_{DM} = 40.73\, \mathrm{km}$ and $R^{NS}_{DM} = 5.76\, \mathrm{km}$ in other words the DM stellar core shrinks by about a factor of 7 during the DAWD-to-DANS transition.
 Thus in this case the DM core undergoes a moderate collapse due to its gravitational coupling with the collapse of ordinary matter fluid in the DAWD-DANS process.
 In the case $m_\chi = 10\,\mathrm{GeV}$ the DM core has essentially the same radial distribution (see Fig.~\ref{fig:dens_profile_WD-NS} lower panels) and the same radius (see Table~\ref{tab:wd_ns_transition}) both in the initial and final configurations of the DAWD-to-DANS transition.
-Thus, for massive dark matter particles, the dark matter distribution remains largely unaffected by the hydrodynamic and thermal processes that govern the collapse of the ordinary matter fluid.
-Nevertheless, as we have demonstrated, the presence of dark matter significantly influences the mass of the DANS remnant and the energetics of the ECSN, as we discuss below.
+Thus, for massive DM particles, the DM distribution remains largely unaffected by the hydrodynamic and thermal processes that govern the collapse of the ordinary matter fluid.
+Nevertheless, as we have demonstrated, the presence of DM significantly influences the mass of the DANS remnant and the energetics of the ECSN, as we discuss below.

+An important observational consequence of ADM involvement is the substantial reduction in the energy released during the DAWD-to-DANS transition.
+While ECSNe are already associated with low-energy explosions, our results suggest that ADM could further suppress the conversion energy.
+Therefore, unusually low-energy ECSNe may serve as astrophysical signatures of ADM, offering a potential means to constrain DM properties through multi-messenger observations.